 My favourite metric-only double sided tape measure

-You can buy my favourite Vice-Versa, metric only, double sided tape measure from my little shop – just click here.
+Blatant plug for my own stuff, you can buy my favourite metric only, double sided tape measure from my little shop -- just click here.
+Thank you!

 How to use a tape measure?